What happens when a SPAC makes an acquisition? A cooling of the SPAC market in 2021 may be a good time to look at the full SPAC life cycle.

 Now that you’ve gotten a look at the SPAC life cycle, you’ve likely figured out there are quite a few risks and uncertainties inherent in SPAC investments.

-Publicly traded companies are required to regularly disclose detailed financial results in SEC filings, such as quarterly 10-K and 10-Q reports (available on the SEC’s Edgar online portal), and follow a raft of other SEC and industry rules aimed at providing investors with transparency and a comprehensive view of their financial health.
+Publicly traded companies are required to regularly disclose detailed financial results in SEC filings, such as quarterly 10-K and 10-Q reports (available on the SEC’s online portal, EDGAR).
+They also must follow a raft of other SEC and industry rules aimed at providing investors with transparency and a comprehensive view of their financial health.

-For SPACs, the regulatory bar is much lower, meaning investors should conduct more “due diligence” than they would with a traditional public company before putting money into a SPAC, Coffey explained.
+For SPACs, transparency is a must-have, and investors should conduct more “due diligence” than they would with a traditional public company before putting money into a SPAC, Coffey explained.

-Also, “SPACs can be invested in at multiple stages, and depending on the stage, there are different risks that could be unique,” Coffey commented.
-“For example, if you invest in the SPAC at the initial stage, you are really investing in the know-how of the SPAC’s leadership, trusting it will act with the best interests of shareholders in mind.”
+“SPACs can be invested in at multiple stages, and depending on the stage, there are different risks that could be unique,” Coffey commented.
+“For example, if you invest in the SPAC at the initial stage, you’re really investing in the know-how of the SPAC’s leadership, trusting it will act with the best interests of shareholders in mind.”

-Blank-check companies like SPACs may involve speculative investments or companies in development stages that don’t have a specific business plan or purpose.
-Or these companies may have indicated a plan to engage in a merger or acquisition with an unidentified company or other entities.
+And as mentioned above, SPACs may involve speculative investments or companies in development stages that don’t have a specific business plan or purpose.
+Some of these companies may have developed a plan to engage in a merger or acquisition with an unidentified company or other entities, while others have an open field to select an operating company as the SPAC formation process continues.

-In some cases, SPACs may fall within the SEC’s definition of penny stocks or are considered micro-cap stocks, which tend to be thinly traded and more volatile than large-cap stocks.
+Finally, remember that some SPACs may fall within the SEC’s definition of penny stocks or micro-cap stocks, which tend to be thinly traded and more volatile generally than companies with larger market capitalization overall.

 Do Not Sell or Share My Personal Information